 Hi!
 Did you accidentally find this page and you're wondering why we've dedicated an entire page to talking about bacteria?
 This is part of a Science World online workshop called A.I.
-Bacteria we're offering in 2022-23.
+Bacteria!
 Interested and want to learn more?
 Check out the A.I.
 Bacteria page!

 B. fragilis is an obligate anaerobe species (it can’t survive in oxygen).
 It can take complex plant carbohydrates that the human digestive system can’t handle, and break them down into simpler sugars.
 Inside the gut, it is a commensal bacteria species, meaning that we help it but it doesn’t directly help or hurt us.
 It does help us indirectly by using up resources so bad bacteria can’t grow, and it makes the gut environment more hospitable to other helpful bacteria.
 It is very common in the human microbiome, but if it somehow escapes the gut it can cause infections elsewhere in the body, and it can resist some antibiotics.